ucsdwcsng/wcsng_docs/technical/remote_access/remote_access_macos.md

     ssh -L <local-port>:localhost:5900 <remote-host>
     ```

-2. Then, in VNC Viewer, in the "VNC Server" field, instead of entering the remote host's IP address, enter `localhost:<local-port>`, where `<local-port>` is the local port you used in the SSH command.
+2. Then, in the "Connect to Server" dialog in Finder, in the "Server Address" field, instead of entering the remote host's IP address, enter `vnc://localhost:<local-port>`, where `<local-port>` is the local port you used in the SSH command.

 3. Click "Connect."